Your registered charity, Spread the Dough, is planning its first big fundraising event. It’s going to be called “Rubber Chicken Dinner”.

 To issue a receipt for a gift-in-kind, a charity must figure out its dollar value.
 Charities must calculate this amount according to what is called “fair market value” (FMV).

 The FMV must be determined as of the date the thing is transferred to the charity.
-Taxes paid by the donor when she first purchased the thing are not included when calculating the FMV.
+Taxes paid by the donor when she first purchased the thing should not be included when calculating the FMV.

 If a gift-in-kind to a charity is worth less than $1,000, a member of the charity or someone with knowledge of the value of the gift can determine its FMV.
 This can be done by looking at prices for the same or similar goods.